Guide

 +

-Some services offer free basic chassis lookups that confirm whether a number exists in a database, but these do not return actual auction data.
-A genuine auction sheet verification — returning the real grade, mileage, full damage diagram and auction photos — requires paid access to Japanese auction house databases.
-Services offering full reports for free are either showing incomplete data or monetising elsewhere.
+Some services offer free basic chassis lookups that confirm whether a number exists in some database, but these do not return actual auction data.
+Genuine verification — real grade, mileage with fraud indicators, full damage diagram and auction photos — requires paid access to Japanese auction house databases.
+Services offering complete reports for free are showing incomplete data, fabricated data, or monetising elsewhere.

 Why does auction sheet verification cost money?